-I’ve now written about Drag-N-Fly several times.
+I’ve now written about Drag-n-Fly several times.
 First was a post about the lessons learned from it as the hardest half I’ve ever done.
-More recently, I considered my thought process in why I ever would want to try it again.
+More recently, I considered my thought process on if I ever would want to try it again.

 Me?
 Overthink something into being harder than it needs to be?

 Drag-n-Fly is so named because you ‘drag on the uphills and fly on the downs’.

 I find it poorly named.
 I drag on the uphills, most definitely, but most of the downhills are fairly steep and rocky and therefore require concentration and focus.

 There is very little flying on this course.

 I first ran Drag-n-Fly in 2011, not long after I started trail running.